 - a fever, sweating, and chills

 Whatever the result of a home test, a person usually needs to follow up with a test at a clinic.
-Until this second test confirms the result, take precautions to prevent the transmission of the virus.
+Until this second test confirms the result, individuals need to take precautions to prevent the transmission of the virus.

-- Make a treatment plan with a healthcare provider.
+- make a treatment plan with a healthcare professional

-- Receive testing for other STIs and for TB.
+- receive testing for other STIs and TB

-- Take steps to protect overall health, such as by attending to any other health issues and following a healthful diet.
+- take steps to protect overall health, such as attending to any other health issues and following a nutritious diet

-- Talk to any sexual partners about getting tested.
+- talk with any sexual partners about undergoing testing

-- If applicable, quit smoking and limit the use of alcohol and any recreational drugs.
+- quit smoking and limit the use of alcohol and any recreational drugs, if applicable

-- If applicable, receive help for any substance abuse disorder.
+- receive help for any substance misuse disorder, if applicable

 Ways to prevent transmission of the virus include:

-- using condoms or dental dams during every sexual encounter
+using condomsor dental dams during any sexual activities

 - if applicable, not sharing needles or any drug equipment

-HIV is a lifelong condition, but current treatments can dramatically reduce the impact of the condition on a person’s health and lifestyle, especially if the treatment begins early.
+HIV is a lifelong condition, but current treatments can dramatically reduce the condition’s effects on a person’s health and lifestyle, especially with prompt treatment.

-Self-testing for HIV might involve using a saliva swab and waiting 20–40 minutes for a result or taking a sample of blood, saliva, or urine and sending it to a lab for diagnosis.
+Self-testing for HIV might involve using a saliva swab and waiting 20–40 minutes for a result.
+It may also involve taking a sample of blood, saliva, or urine and sending it to a lab for diagnosis.

-Self-testing can give a person an idea of their HIV status, but the result needs to be confirmed with a test from a healthcare provider.
+Self-testing can give a person an idea of their HIV status, but the result needs confirmation with a test from a healthcare professional.